yypy22/yypy22/README.md

 📈 Data Science online course at Tokyo University

-📈 Passed mid-term evaluation of GSOC2023
+📈 Passed mid-term evaluation of GSOC2023 on NLP and will keep working on the project.

 🍜 In my free time, I enjoy exploring new food spots or cafes.
 NO RAMEN, NO LIFE